MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-cyberark-credential.md

 ### Setup their CyberArk® central credential provider (if not done already)
 1. Install the Central Credential Provider (CCP).
 You can retrieve instructions here.
-2. Ensure that your RPA machines can communicate with the CyberArk® server
+2. Ensure that your machines can communicate with the CyberArk® server
-3. You need to allow https connections to contact the CCP AIMWebservice
+3. Allow https connections to contact the CCP AIMWebservice

 ### Create an application with client certification authentication from PVWA
 A signed certificate enables the application authentication with a certificate serial number